-A number of blood tests will be carried out which include tests for anaemia, any blood clotting problems, to see how your liver and kidneys are functioning, to see if you have come into contact with TB without realising, and for HIV (the virus that leads to AIDS), Hepatitis B and Hepatitis C (viruses that affect the liver).
+A number of blood tests will be carried out which include tests for anaemia, any blood clotting problems, tests to see how your liver and kidneys are functioning, a test to see if you have come into contact with TB without realising, and tests for HIV (the virus that leads to AIDS), Hepatitis B and Hepatitis C (viruses that affect the liver).
 In the event of you testing positive to any of these infections, we would inform you of the result and, only with your permission, offer you referral for medical review and further investigations as necessary.
-Note, should your screening result for Hepatitis B or C be positive, the study team will arrange additional investigation.
-In the event that you are diagnosed with Acute Infective Hepatitis, this will be reported to the Health Protection Team (HPT) as a notifiable disease, required by law, without requirement for additional consent.

-To check your lungs are healthy, we will measure your lung function and arrange an X-ray of your chest.
+To check your lungs are healthy, we will measure your lung function and arrange an Xray of your chest.
 The lung function test is done by taking a deep breath and then breathing out through a mouthpiece attached to a machine which gives us readings.
 You will also be asked to breathe in air mixed with very small amounts of gases (helium and carbon monoxide), hold your breath for about 10 seconds and then breathe out slowly. (see Photo 2)